Top U.S. fuel pipeline recovering from devastating ransomware attack

 (Reuters) -After a six-day outage, the top U.S. fuel pipeline on Thursday moved some of the first millions of gallons of motor fuels after a crippling cyberattack led to fuel shortages across East Coast states.

-The Colonial Pipeline, which carries 100 million gallons per day of gasoline, diesel and jet fuel, said Thursday it had begun supplying some fuel to most areas along its 5,500 mile (8,850 km) route.
+The Colonial Pipeline, which carries 100 million gallons per day of gasoline, diesel and jet fuel, said on Thursday it had begun supplying some fuel to most regions along its 5,500 mile (8,850 km) route.
 It will expand to areas including Baltimore by mid-day cpcyberresponse.com, it said.

 The pipeline resumed computer-controlled pumping late Wednesday after adding safety measures.